rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>
 <br/>

-<a name="1ec"></a>
+<a name="1f"></a>
-## Verify resiliency-1e Kill consumer connection (repeatedly)
+## Verify resiliency-1f Consumer looses connection

-Consumer applications should be able to deal with this failure.
+Consumer applications should be able to deal with this failure too.
 In other words, they should reconnect and resubscribe.

 ### :white_check_mark: All consumers are resilient to this failure